Flying Spiders Glide Into New Territories

 Here's the good news for arachnophobes: No spider can literally fly.
 However, that doesn't mean our skies are 100 percent spider-free.

-Bats and other flying animals use assisted aerial motion, also known as true or "powered" flight.
+Bats and other flying animals use assisted aerial motion, also known as true or "powered" flying.
 They have wings capable of producing both lift (the upward force needed to counteract their bodyweight) and thrust (the force which propels them in the direction of motion).

 Winged insects are a dime a dozen; most people have swatted their fair share of airborne mosquitoes or buzzing houseflies.